slouloudis/reading-notes/README.md

 ##### Static Sites vs Dynamic Sites.

 Satic Sites are the same for whatever viewer looks at them - like this one!
 You could think of it as a 'read-only' site.
 While it can be interactive and have animation, the users *actions* cannot change the site.
-They require minial back end processing, as most things tend to be rendered client-side.
+They require minimal back end processing, as most things tend to be rendered client-side.

 A dynmaic site changes

+Git tags - look up.
+Git revisions - tags allow for names.